top of page

 Email me to enquire and/or register

 This sharing circle is similar to a women’s circle, but for all genders.
 It is a facilitated gathering of people for the purpose of mutual support, sharing, and connection, in a safe and sacred space.
-This circle provides a space for people to feel heard, seen, and validated, sharing their experiences, wisdom, and emotions without judgment or advice.
-The Sharing Circle will focus on various themes, such as healing, personal growth, or celebrating life events, and are rooted in ancient traditions of community and support.

 The Sharing Circle will replicate the ancient traditions of women's circles and draw inspiration from historical practices where women gathered for shared rituals, ceremonies, and storytelling.
 In recent times, there's been a resurgence of circles as a way to address a modern need for connection and emotional support, especially after periods of isolation or disruption like the pandemic.
+Circles can be a more connected form of therapy and a lot more affordable for people.

 The Sharing Circle will focus on sharing personal stories and feelings, sometimes incorporating creative activities, mindfulness practices, or even ceremonial elements like altars and intention setting.